Media – Short Guidelines

 • The applicant (or, if different, recipient of funds) must reside in any of the five boroughs of New York City.

-• All recipients must complete a final report clearly outlining how the NYC Women’s Fund was used to complete the project along with sharing information on attendance numbers and public access plans or outcomes.
+• All recipients must complete an Interim Report and Final Report clearly outlining how the NYC Women’s Fund was used to complete the project along with sharing information on attendance numbers and public access plans or outcomes.

 • Funds must be used to complete the project outlined in the application form.
 Funds may be allocated as the applicant needs to complete the project.
-However, funds cannot be used to purchase capital goods.
+However, funds cannot be used to purchase capital goods (including, but not limited to, computers or equipment).

 *”Qualified production costs” means the below-the-line production costs only to the extent such costs are incurred directly in New York City and are attributable to the use of tangible property or the performance of services within New York City directly and predominantly in the production (including pre-production and post-production) of a qualified film.